-In 2001, Filipino authorities cleared the EC pill Postinor for importation and sale, but was later overturned by the Food and Drug Administration, falsely citing that it has an “abortifacient effect” (can cause abortion).
-The WHO has long disputed this.
+In 2001, Filipino authorities cleared the EC pill Postinor for importation and sale, but was later overturned by the Food and Drug Administration, citing its “abortifacient effect” (can cause abortion).
+But the WHO has long disputed this.

 Melgar said the drug is only delisted from the country's essential drugs list and not entirely banned, which means that if one can afford and has the means to secure it from a legitimate provider (i.e. abroad), they can technically still use the pill here.

 If you're minor seeking free contraception, the law requires you to secure your parents' consent first before you could avail of the government's free services.
 If you have traditional Filipino parents, this is hard even if you're of age, but according to Melgar, there's a way to get around this.

 "The RH Law is silent on non-government and private providers," she said, noting that if one cannot buy it themselves for privacy or economic reasons, they can come to any of Likhaan's centers that are deliberately located in Manila's slum communities, where they provide a variety of birth control options for free.

 (For an extensive breakdown of common birth control options, Cosmopolitan Philippines laid them out here.)

 Choosing a birth control method is hard for most people, as each comes with their own risks (hormonal pills can cause weight gain, mood swings, nausea, etc.).

 Each contraceptive method is not one-size-fits-all, nor is any of them fool-proof (condoms could break, one can forgot to take their pill, etc), which is why Melgar recommends layering or combining methods of contraception for that extra security.